 Whenever possible, doctors choose a minimally invasive surgical technique to respect the spinal musculature.
 Among these techniques, there is arthrodesis by anterior approach.
 This is used for levels between L3 and S1, in which the disc is replaced by a mobile or fixed implant.
 The choice depends on the severity of the instability.

-To know everything about thelumbar arthrodesis, see the following article.
+To find out everything about lumbar arthrodesis, see the following article.

 In cases where conventional stabilization could not be achieved, due to age or health issues, the doctor will opt for mild surgery.
 It consists of theimplantation of a spinal distraction device on the most posterior part of the vertebra.